dnarayanan/powderday/docs/parameters_description.rst

     Gas hydrogen density for calcualting nebular emission in units if cm^-3.
 (Default = 1.e2)

+:HII_min_age:

+    Sets the minimum age limit for calculating nebular emission in units of Gyr.
+(Default = 1.e-3)

 :HII_max_age:

     Sets the maximum age limit for calculating nebular emission in units of Gyr.
 (Default = 1.e-2)